WARNING! I’m on my soapbox!

 Business is not competitive.
 What!?!
 What did I just say?
 Yes, that’s right.
 Business is not competitive.
 Business is collaborative and always has been.

 Business is all about people and relationships.
 It’s wanting the best for others at the same time you’re wanting the best for yourself.
 It’s about caring.

 For service businesses, this is especially important.
-Services are personal; it’s about the people and the relationships with one another.
-Regardless of whether we are talking about external relationships with clients/customers or internal relationships with co-workers, employees or co-owners; no matter what, it’s all about the relationships and its ALL important.
+Services are personal; it’s about the people and their relationships with one another.
+Regardless of whether we are talking about external relationships with clients/customers or internal relationships with co-workers, employees, or co-owners; no matter what, it’s all about the relationships, and it’s ALL important.

 At the end of the day, the work is about collaboration.
 To collaborate means that more than one person is working toward the same goal.
 Yes!
 This is exactly what business is!
 As a professional service provider, even the legal work I do for clients is collaborative.
 I’m working WITH our clients to produce the results that they want.
 I’m not working in a silo or a vacuum – no one can work that way.

 Even successful product-based businesses do this.
 Let’s say a retail store sells the same type of widgets that another store sells.
 I mean the SAME type, SAME function, SAME product.
 One store, “Store A”, is set up to provide an “experience” for their customer that conveys a message (their brand).
 “Store B” is a no-frills, discount-atmosphere store.
 A customer buying the widget in Store A gets a completely different feeling than buying it in Store B down the street; it’s intentional.
 You get this, right?
 I mean we all instinctively know this and have experienced this.
 My point is – it’s all collaborative.
 These stores could consider themselves competitors in selling the same products.
 But they aren’t; they have the same end goal – to sell widgets.
 Ultimately, the customer is buying the experience.